mvigoda/mvigoda.github.io/index.md

 <a id="Top DRGs Based on Discharges"></a>
 # Top DRGs Based on Discharges
+The top DRGs, based on number of total discharges for all sites reporting that DRG in 2018, the latest year for which there is publicly available data.

 [871 - SEPTICEMIA OR SEVERE SEPSIS W/O MV >96 HOURS W MCC](https://michaelvigoda.com/Charts/871.html)
 [470 - MAJOR HIP AND KNEE JOINT REPLACEMENT OR REATTACHMENT OF LOWER EXTREM](https://michaelvigoda.com/Charts/470.html)